 3) Participants in J‐1 Exchange Visitor categories other than Research Scholar, Professor or Short‐Term Scholar are subject to a 12-month bar before beginning a new J‐1 program in the Professor and Research Scholar categories.
 Exception: A J‐1 Exchange Visitor in any category other than the three listed above who remained in the United States for less than six months is not subject to the 12-month bar.

-According to the regulations governing the J‐1 visa status, Professors and Research Scholars may participate in occasional lectures and short‐term consultations outside of Georgetown University if allowed by the Responsible Officer of the J‐1 program at Georgetown.
+According to the regulations governing the J‐1 visa status, Professors and Research Scholars may participate in occasional lectures and short‐term consultations outside of Georgetown University if authorized by an OGS International Scholar Advisor at Georgetown.
 More details on this type of authorization can be found here.

 know your rights